Flow-IPC/flow-ipc.github.io/README.md

 ---

-Or you can locally view the same documentation locally by pointing your browser at the below-mentioned locations in your checkout or unpacked tarball.
+Or you can locally view the same documentation by pointing your browser at the below-mentioned locations in your checkout or unpacked package.
 Or, upon clicking on a CI/CD pipeline run for [Flow-IPC](https://github.com/Flow-IPC/ipc/actions) or [Flow](https://github.com/Flow-IPC/flow/actions), you can download the artifact named `ipc-doc` or `flow-doc`, respectively.
 It is a tarball containing the documentation; unpack it and point your browser at the result.

-Such documentation is generated directly from the source code automatically and is contained both:
+Such documentation is generated directly from the source code automatically and is stored as follows:
   - (for **Flow-IPC**) inside the checked-out repository `ipc` in the `doc/ipc_doc/` directory;
-    - (for **Flow**) inside the checked-out repository `ipc`: in the `flow/doc/flow_doc/` directory;
+    - (for **Flow**) inside the checked-out (with submodules) repository `ipc`: in the `flow/doc/flow_doc/` directory;
   - (for **Flow**) inside the checked-out repository `flow`: in the `doc/flow_doc/` directory;
   - online at this web site, as linked above.

 Both sets of documentation (in-repo and online) are generated/deployed automatically:
   - when the `main` branch of `ipc` or `flow` is updated, thus changing the source code of Flow-IPC or Flow respectively;
   - when the `main` branch of `ipc` or `flow` is tagged to mark a new release (e.g., `v1.2.3`) of Flow-IPC or Flow respectively.